Sobhangh/IDP-Z3/docs/zettlr/migrate IC to API.md

 X IC: do not restart propagation if model is unknown: it won't fix anything
 - [x] IC abstract : use assignments, not guilines
 - [x] IC: GUILines contains only the assignments shown to user
-- [ ] API propagate: consider all assignments without value
+- [x] API propagate: consider all assignments without value
-    - [ ] API problem: fill assignments with all subtences
-- [ ] API: restart solver if unknown
+    - [x] API problem: fill assignments with all subtences X API: restart solver if unknown (not needed ?)
 - [ ] move definitions, constraints, assignments to Case.Problem just before get_relevant
 - [ ] API: add simplify with one assignment
 - [ ] IC: do not cascade propagate: full propagate will take care of it.
 Use API.simplify instead